simonmichael/hledger_site/src/install.md

 ### Build with cabal

-`cabal` is another popular Haskell build tool.
+`cabal` is the other popular Haskell build tool.
 You can install it with your system package manager.
 You will also need to install a version of GHC that can build current hledger;
 usually any version newer than 8.10.7 will do.
 Or, you can install both of these with [ghcup].

-Then:
+Then run:

 ```
 cabal update